ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 A good part of this page is taken from [Khansari's wiki][1].
 In case that one will go down one day, here it is.

+Before we start, this is a good time to make a factory image of your cabinet.
+If you purchased the KUKA recovery stick, this will allow you to restore the cabinet in case something goes wrong.
+Unfortunately the recovery stick does not come with a factory image, so make one before you get started.
+To do that, connect a monitor and keyboard to the cabinet then simply turn off the cabinet, insert the usb, and reboot the cabinet.
+It will boot to the recovery menu.
+You will likely need to change the language using the Sprachauswahl button.
+Select create image and give it a name.
+When you're done shut down the cabinet, remove the stick, and reboot.

-First of all, the Cabinet of an IIWA robot has multiple ethernet ports, from here after, we are gonna make use of the KONI interface.
+The Cabinet of an IIWA robot has multiple ethernet ports, from here after, we are gonna make use of the KONI interface.

 > NOTE: The KONI Ethernet port is on the left side of the front panel of the cabinet.
 There should be a label on top of it.